Samsung/mTower/docs/mtower_test_suite_description.md

 make menuconfig
 ```

-shell command, and select Application configuration -> Test suite in on-display menu.
+shell command, and select Application configuration -> GP API test suite in on-display menu.
 After saving the configuration and exiting configuration menu, we need to build the firmware by issuing

 ```
 make clean; make